Samsung Messages Keeps Stopping? 10 Fixes That Work

 If Samsung Messages keeps crashing, you might wonder whether to switch.
 Both are solid; the differences are subtle:

 On many recent Galaxy phones, Google Messages is actually the default, and Samsung has been stepping back from its own app.
-If Samsung Messages keeps giving you trouble, switching to Google Messages is a reasonable permanent move — your texts come across, and it updates frequently.
+If Samsung Messages keeps giving you trouble, switching to Google Messages is a reasonable permanent move.
+Your texts carry over, and it updates frequently.
 But if you prefer Samsung’s app, the fixes above almost always resolve the crashing.

 How to stop Samsung Messages crashes from returning